-Day after typhoon hit Guam, ‘what used to be a jungle looks like toothpicks’
+Day after Typhoon Mawar hit Guam, ‘what used to be a jungle looks like toothpicks’

 HAGATNA, Guam (AP) — Guam residents and officials emerged from homes and shelters Thursday to survey the damage done to the U.S. Pacific territory after a long night of hunkering down as Typhoon Mawar’s howling winds shredded trees, flipped vehicles and knocked out utilities.

-The central and northern parts of the island received more than 2 feet of rain as the eyewall passed, and most of Guam received about a foot of rain during the storm, said Brandon Aydlett, a meteorologist with the National Weather Service.
+The central and northern parts of the island received more than 2 feet (60 centimeters) of rain as the eyewall passed, and most of Guam received about a foot of rain during the storm, said Brandon Aydlett, a meteorologist with the National Weather Service.
 The island’s international airport flooded, and the swirling storm churned up a storm surge and waves that crashed through coastal reefs.

 “We are waking up to a rather disturbing scene out there across Guam.
 We’re looking out our door and what used to be a jungle looks like toothpicks — it looks like a scene from the movie ‘Twister,’ with trees just thrashed apart,” said Landon Aydlett, his twin brother and fellow NWS meteorologist.